neoforged/Documentation/docs/misc/gametest.md

     ResourceLocation.fromNamespaceAndPath("examplemod", "example_environment")
 );

-// The event is registered on the mod event bus.
-@SubscribeEvent
-public void gatherData(GatherDataEvent.Client event) {
+@SubscribeEvent // on the mod event bus public static void gatherData(GatherDataEvent.Client event) {
     event.createDatapackRegistryObjects(
         new RegistrySetBuilder().add(Registries.TEST_INSTANCE, bootstrap -> {
             // Use this to get the test environments